Katsura cuttings, quick facts

 - Water abundantly, drip-dry (let excess water drain out) and then place on a bed of wet clay pebbles on a tray.

 - To lock moisture in, seal each pot with a clear plastic pouch, or place all the cuttings in a mini-greenhouse.
+See which of these tips to create air moisture works best for you.

 - Don’t put the cuttings in direct sun, only indirect light.